 From Pashupatinath, you are taken to Boudhanath stupa located nearby the temple.
-Boudhanath is the largest Stupa in South Asia stupa & worshipped especially by the Buddhistsfollowers, as this belongs to the symbol of Lord Buddha.
-The unique thing about the Boudhanath stupa area is that the atmosphere surrounding it is very peaceful even though located inside the busy area of Boudha city.
+Boudhanath is the largest Stupa in South Asia stupa & worshipped especially by the Buddhists followers, as this is the symbol of Lord Buddha.
+The unique thing about the stupa area is that the atmosphere surrounding it is very enchanting and peaceful.

-The next day, you start your trip towards Manakamana temple which is 3 hours’ drive from Kathmandu.
+The next day, you start your trip towards the Manakamana temple - three hours of drive from Kathmandu.
 The literal meaning of "Mana" means mind and "kamana" is fulfilling.
 Devotees believe that if prayed wholeheartedly - your wishes come true.

-Manakamana temple has a Magar priest, which is a unique tradition in itself.
+Manakamana temple has a Magar priest - opposed to the brahmin priest, which is a unique tradition in itself.
 In the evening, you can see the devotees praying in the temple and the sound of holy bells are very pleasant to ears.
 You can rejuvenate your soul.
 From Manakamana Mandir (temple), you can further hike to Bakreshwor Temple.

-From Budhanilkantha, you are taken to Swayambhunath Stupa situated at the hilltop, from where you can get the amazing views of Kathmandu valley.
-Swayambhu is worshipped by both by the Buddhists as well as Hindus.
-Also sometimes called the monkey temple as tons of monkeys roam around freely in Swayambhunath periphery.
+From Budhanilkantha, you are taken to Swayambhunath Stupa/Temple situated at the hilltop, from where you can get the amazing views of Kathmandu valley.
+Swayambhunath is worshipped by both by the Buddhists and Hindus.
+Also sometimes called the monkey temple as tons of monkeys roam around freely in the periphery.

-Next day, after early breakfast, you immediately leave for Chandragiri.
+The next day, after early breakfast, you immediately leave for Chandragiri.
 It is better to leave as early as possible in order to avoid traffic.
 Chandragiri has both the cultural as well as historical value in Nepal.
-Culturally as there is a Shiva temple situated in the top of the hill and historically, as The Great King Prithvi Narayan Shah (unifier of small kingdoms of Nepal into one), first got attracted to the Kathmandu valley when he saw the view from the top of this hill.
+Culturally - there is a Shiva temple located at the top of the hill and historically, as The Great King Prithvi Narayan Shah (unifier of small kingdoms of Nepal into one), first got attracted to the Kathmandu valley when he saw the view from the top of this hill.